 The states an FSM can switch to are clearly and unambiguously shown by the process diagram that is inherent within it.
 This process diagram describes every input and output of an FSM, the states they change to and from, and the actions they perform depending on which state transition takes place.

 There is rarely direct human contact with a system interface as described by SDL.
 Transistions and interactions within the system, and with the environment, are governed by signals, which already have a pre-determined cause and effect.

 A set of concurrent processes, described using ConceptDraw DIAGRAM

 This keeps the blocks, or FSMs, in their finite state and as separate entities to each other — it is not possible for a signal to fundamentally disrupt or change the process within an FSM, only challenge it to make a state transition.

 SDL diagrams are ideal candidates for reactive and distributive systems for a number of reasons:

 Specification and Description Language began life a tool for telecommunication software engineers, and it remains highly tried in that field today.
 Indeed, Nokia have developed their own variant named TNSDL to be used exclusively with their systems.
 At the same time, the user base has widened, and you can find examples of their use in automotive, aviation, and medical industries.

-With a track record of producing technical, standardized solutions, CS Odessa have once again furthered the abilities of their diagramming software, ConceptDraw PRO, by releasing the Specification and Description Language solution.
+With a track record of producing technical, standardized solutions, CS Odessa have once again furthered the abilities of their diagramming software, ConceptDraw DIAGRAM, by releasing the Specification and Description Language solution.